maximilianventura/Ontology-Constrained-Retrieval-for-Historical-RAG/README.md

 Core retrieval logic.

 run_vector_graph.py
-Script used to run the experimental configurations.
+Script used to run the experimental configurations and reproduce the experiments.

-queries/
-SPARQL queries used to extract the Wikidata subset.

-docs/
-Figures used in the paper (pipeline diagrams).

-examples/
-Example natural language queries used in the experiments.
+requirements.txt
+List of Python dependencies required to run the experiments.

+LICENSE
+Open source license for the code.

 ## Experimental Setup